Call for Proposals

 Workshops.
 A 60-minute interactive session where organizers engage participants in a hands-on learning activity or the framing and analysis of a problem or concept.
 Workshops are highly participatory.
 Make things, build things, test things—the sky’s the limit!
 Workshops must be tailored to work in an interactive online format.

-Please submit a detailed workshop description (2 pages max) for reviewers, and a 250 word abstract for the online.
+Please submit a detailed workshop description (2 pages max) for reviewers, and a 250 word abstract for the online schedule.

 Experimental and Social Sessions.
 We encourage submissions for sessions that are tailored to engagement in our online, month-long format.
 These proposals do not need to fit the one-hour format, and could include social games, online networking opportunities, alternate reality games, or affinity group meet ups.
 Some examples are: